-PART 7, APPENDIX 7A: TRAINING FOR RADIATION SAFETY OFFICER (RSO)
+PART 7, APPENDIX 7A: TRAINING FOR RADIATION SAFETY OFFICER (RSO) AND ASSOCIATE RADIATION SAFETY OFFICER (ARSO)

-The licensee shall require the individual fulfilling the responsibilities of the Radiation Safety Officer (RSO) as provided in 7.7 to be an individual who:
+Except as provided in Appendix 7P, the licensee shall require an individual fulfilling the responsibilities of the Radiation Safety Officer (RSO) or an individual assigned duties and tasks as an Associate Radiation Safety Officer (ARSO) as provided in 7.7 to be an individual who:

-7A1 Is certified by a specialty board whose certification process has been recognized by NRC or an Agreement State and who meets the requirements in paragraphs 7A4 and 7A5 of this Appendix.
-NRC recognized specialty boards are posted on the NRC website at http://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html.
-To have its certification process recognized, a specialty board shall require all candidates for certification to:
+- 7A1 Is certified by a specialty board whose certification process has been recognized by the NRC or an Agreement State and who meets the requirements in 7A4 of this Appendix.
+The names of board certifications that have been recognized by the NRC or an Agreement State are posted on the NRC's Medical Uses Licensee Toolkit Web page.
+To have its certification process recognized, a specialty board shall require all candidates for certification to: - 7A1.1 - Hold a bachelor's or graduate degree from an accredited college or university in physical science or engineering or biological science with a minimum of 20 college credits in physical science; - (2) Have 5 or more years of professional experience in health physics (graduate training may be substituted for no more than 2 years of the required experience) including at least 3 years in applied health physics;

-7A1.1

-(1) Hold a bachelor's or graduate degree from an accredited college or university in physical science or engineering or biological science with a minimum of 20 college credits in physical science;

-- (2) Have 5 or more years of professional experience in health physics, provided: - (a) At least 3 years are in applied health physics;

-(b) Graduate training may substitute for no more than 2 years of the required 5 years of experience;